MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

 ```

 * You will need to set up sequelize and your data models
-* You will need to have a public folder to server assets out of
+* You will need to have a public folder to server assets out of i.e. `style.css`
 * You need to decide on how you will integrate your frontend views (handlebars, pug, vue.js, react)

+You can look back a previous projects to remind yourself of how to do this.

 ## Assignment